christian-schw/www.christian-schwanse.com/README.md

 - Industry / Area: General / Web Development
 - Role: Lead Developer / Website Owner
 - Languages: German, English
 - Result: A website that can be found on the Internet by all kinds of interested parties all over the world.
+The website has been optimized for all possible end devices and is therefore mobile-friendly.
 Also a significant improvement in front-end web development skills (HTML, CSS and JavaScript).
 <br />

 Tech Stack: